-All students at NISET are assigned an academic advisor within a few weeks of beginning their first semester.
+All students at NISET are assigned an academic advisor within two weeks of beginning their first semester.
 During this time, they are mentored in numerous areas including advising.
-In the Surveying Engineering program, faculty advise only those students who are enrolled in Surveying Engineering or Surveying Technology.
 Students are provided with the official curriculum and program check sheet prior to or at first enrollment in the program.
 They are expected to be aware of all published graduation requirements.
 The advisors are there to help students complete the requirements of the program.
 However, it is the responsibility of the students to ensure that they successfully complete all the requirements of the program.
 They will not be allowed to graduate unless they complete all the requirements of the program.
 They must also maintain a minimum cumulative grade point average (GPA) of 2.0.
 Courses may be repeated to earn a higher grade.
 Any student falling below that threshold will not be permitted to graduate even if they have fulfilled all other Institute and program requirements.

 Student progress is also tracked through the program called Populi.
-This tool provides the student, the advisor and the administration an on-line snapshot of exactly which degree requirements have been met, which are in progress, and which are still needed to be completed.
+This tool provides the student, the advisor, and the administration an on-line snapshot of exactly which degree requirements have been met, which are in progress, and which are still needed to be completed.
+Copies of student progress, such as transcripts, are kept at NISET's headquarters in hardcopy and digital formats.